Lakheri

 Lakheri (/'lɑːkhæri/) is a town and municipality in Bundi district in the Indian state of Rajasthan.
 It is located in the southeast of Rajasthan, around 180 km south of the state capital, Jaipur.
 Lakheri has been a subdivision headquarters since 2002.
 Yugantar Sharma (RAS) is the Sub-division Officer and magistrate of Lakheri subdivision.
 It is the second largest city in the district, after Bundi and 104th largest city in rajasthan.

 Surrounded mostly by agricultural lands and villages, the most distinct feature of Lakheri is a cement manufacturing unit of Associated Cement Companies Ltd. (ACC).
 This plant is the longest-running cement plant in Asia having opened in 1912–1913.
 With the passage of time the plant has undergone expansions to incorporate the latest technology in cement production.

-The latest expansion project was completed in April 2007.
-The managing director of ACC, in an interview with a private news channel, has predicted a 12–15% rise in cement production from the Lakheri plant.

 Geography

 Lakheri is located at 25.67°N 76.17°E. It is located in southeast Rajsthan, a region widely known as Hadoti, the land of the Hadas.
 The River Mej passes through outskirts of Lakheri, and serves as the main water source for the city.
 It has an average elevation of 252 m.
 Lakheri has fertile land and greenery with irrigation supplied through a series of canals.
 The city is surrounded on three sides by small hills of Vidhyan range.
 There is a water pump house on the River Mej with a capacity of 3240 kilolitres per day built by Lakheri's cement works ACC Limited.
 The Mej dam is also on the river near Lakheri.
 A small water reservoir and a zigzag dam has been constructed to store rainwater in the town.

 Apart from these, there is a small pond named Mahesh Sagar located in the town.

 Bundi, the district headquarters Bundi is 65 km by bus and Kota is 75 km from the town.